mapeditor/tiled-to-godot-export/README.md

 ```
 Don't forget to add key/mouse/controller mapping for the "reload_scene" action ;)

-### Tile layer z index
+### Z index for tile layer and single tile

-Can set the z-index for the tilelayer by adding a custom property `z_index`, this will set the z-index of the tile layer in the scene file.
+You can set the z-index for the whole tilelayer by adding a custom property `z_index`.
+This will set the z-index of the tile layer in the scene file.

+You can also set the z-index for a single tile in a tileset by adding a custom property `godot:z_index` to the tile.

 ### Tileset objects for collisions & navigation